-An attractive alternative for remote entanglement generation is based on the reflection of light pulses from the one-sided cavity for a controlled phase flip gate between atomic and photonic qubits~\cite{Duan2004, Reiserer2014, Tiecke2014, Volz2014}, which we call the cavity-assisted photon scattering (CAPS) protocol.
-This has several critical advantages, such as robustness against various imperfections including mismatches and fluctuations in atom-cavity parameters across the network, operation without any atom excitation pulses, higher success probability, as well as being a passive protocol without the need for inter-module synchronization~\cite{Duan2005, Lin2006}.
-The flexibility of the CAPS gate also allows novel approaches, including heralded memory loading, photon-photon gates, nondestructive photon detection, and remote atom-atom gates~\cite{Kalb2015, Hacker2016, Distante2021, Welte2018, Knaut2024}.
-Despite these advantages, the CAPS approach has not yet been seriously considered for applications requiring high fidelity and networking speed, as it was concluded within the conventional framework that high-fidelity operation demands optical cavities of exceptionally high quality~\cite{Goto2010, Asaoka2021, Asaoka2025}.
-Furthermore, the fidelity of CAPS-based networking operation is known to degrade rapidly with shorter optical pulses, resulting in a fundamental rate-fidelity tradeoff with unfavorable scaling~\cite{Duan2004,Utsugi2025}.
+To address these challenges, an attractive alternative for remote entanglement generation is based on the reflection of light pulses from the one-sided cavity for a controlled phase flip gate between atomic and photonic qubits~\cite{Duan2004, Reiserer2014, Tiecke2014, Volz2014}, which we call the cavity-assisted photon scattering (CAPS) protocol.
+This has several critical advantages, such as robustness against various imperfections, including mismatches and fluctuations in atom-cavity parameters across the network, operation without the need for fast atom excitation pulses, a higher success probability, and the absence of the need for inter-module synchronization~\cite{Duan2005, Lin2006}.
+The flexibility of the CAPS gate also allows for a wider variety of applications, including heralded memory loading, photon-photon gates, nondestructive photon detection, and remote atom-atom gates~\cite{Su2012, Kalb2015, Hacker2016, Distante2021, Welte2018, Knaut2024}.